Statistics of Feynman amplitudes in $\phi^4$-theory: Beta function and -dependence

-Here, $A\approx 1.28242713$ is the Glaisher--Kinkelin constant \cite{kinkelin_ueber_1860} and $\gamma_\text E\approx 0.57721566$ is the Euler--Mascheroni constant.
+Here, $A\approx 1.28242713$ is the Glaisher-Kinkelin constant \cite{kinkelin_ueber_1860} and $\gamma_\text E\approx 0.57721566$ is the Euler-Mascheroni constant.
 The coefficient $\beta_L$ in \cref{beta_asymptotics} is not the same as the primitive coefficient $\beta^\text{prim}_L$ in \cref{beta_expansion}, but it is conjectured \cite{mckane_perturbation_2019} that their leading asymptotic growth coincides for $L\rightarrow\infty$, or equivalently, that primitive graphs constitute the leading contribution to the beta function in minimal subtraction.
 We will use our data to assess the validity of this conjecture.